csenge-szabo/Multi-Label_Topic_Classification/README.md

 * `SVMs_2step.py` trains a Support Vector Machines classifier, conducts hyper-parameter tuning and predicts the labels on the test set using TF-IDF feature representation.
 The script is designed for two-step classification, i.e. first the model is used to predict main topics, then to predict the corresponding subtopics using the output of the first phase.
 The script can be used with the original, undersampled or oversampled training data.
 The default for this script is the original training set.

 * `BERT_1step.ipynb` fine-tunes a pre-trained BERT model on the training set, which has to be specified within the notebook by uncommenting certain parts.
 The default for this notebook is the original training set.
 The script is designed for one-step classification, i.e. main topics and subtopics are learned and predicted in a single step.
 The fine-tuned model is then saved to the models folder.
-    * This script uses the functions stored in `utils.py`
+    * This script uses the helper functions stored in `utils.py`

 * `BERT_2step.ipynb` fine-tunes a pre-trained BERT model on the training set, which has to be specified within the notebook by uncommenting certain parts.
 The default for this notebook is the original training set.
 The script is designed for two-step classification, i.e. first the model is used to predict main topics, then to predict the corresponding subtopics using the output of the first phase.
 The fine-tuned model is then saved to the models folder.
-    * This script uses the functions stored in `utils.py`
+    * This script uses the helper functions stored in `utils.py`

 For error analysis:
 * `error_analysis.py` allows you to inspect often confused topic labels, and can be used to look up a specific test instance (based on instance ID) to check its gold and predicted labels.